Wondering how to clean car mats at home? From rubber to fabric, our expert guide outlines everything you need for washing car mats.

 How to Clean Carpet Car Mats

-If You're Using a Steam Cleaner
+- Using a Steam Cleaner

-If You're Using a Carpet Cleaning Machine
+- Using a Carpet Cleaning Machine

-Most auto detailing professionals (and amateurs alike) prefer carpet cleaning machines for car floor mats.
-Ensure that the hard surface it rests on is clean and be prepared to hit it from multiple angles to avoid lifting the mat off the ground.
-Essentially, you should clean fabric floor mats the same way that you clean carpets in your house.
+Most auto detailing professionals prefer carpet cleaning machines for car floor mats.
+Rest them on clean, flat surfaces so when you hit it from multiple angles, you'll avoid lifting the mat off the ground.

-If You're Cleaning Car Mats by Hand
+- Cleaning Car Mats by Hand

-If you don’t own a steam cleaner or carpet cleaning machine – and you don’t have time to rent one – follow these simple steps:
+If you don’t own a steam cleaner or carpet cleaning machine – and you don’t have time to rent one – clean fabric floor mats the same way that you clean carpets in your house.

 - Soak a clean cloth in the cleaning solution.
 Rub the damp rag across the entire surface of each mat using a gentle back and forth motion.
 Re-wet the cloth as necessary.

-- To remove remaining carpet shampoo, soak a clean cloth in warm water and rub it across the car mats.
+- To remove remaining carpet shampoo, soak a clean cloth in warm water and rub it across the mats.
 Regularly dip and wring your cloth in warm water throughout the process.

-Let damp spots dry naturally (preferably in the sun) before replacing them.
+- Let damp spots dry naturally (preferably in the sun) before replacing them.
 If any stains remain, repeat the process a second time!

 From Your Home to Your Car, Puracy Keeps It Clean

-When you've got the right products, you won't panic when someone tracks mud into your car or has a "little accident" in the backseat.
+Once you know how to wash your mats you won't panic when someone tracks in mud or has a "little accident" in the backseat.
 And Puracy products are here every step (and mile) of the way!